carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

+fixme add small MCQ

 ## Inputs

-Processes are isolated from each other but can communicate by sending values through nextflow channels.
+Processes are isolated from each other but can communicate by sending values through Nextflow channels.

 Inputs determine the dependency and the number of time a process executes.
-A process is run each time new data is ready to be consumed from the input channel:
+A process is run for each element that is ready to be used from the input channel.

 ![Process Flow](../fig/channel-process.png)